mvonwyl/epita/NLP/04/README.md

 Connect the word embeddings to a classifier of your choice (logisitic regression, SVM, ...).
 A common way of doing so is taking the average vector of all the words in the review and using the vector as input for your classifier.

-Document your experiments (accuracy, hyperparameters search, model selection, ...), and for the best model provide examples of wrongly classified samples for both class as well as why you believe these examples were wrongly classified.
+Document your experiments (precision, recall, F1-score, hyperparameters search, model selection, ...), and for the best model provide examples of wrongly classified samples for both class as well as why you believe these examples were wrongly classified.

 ## Tips and advices